Matrix030/SteamLens/README.md

 # SteamETL

-A comprehensive data pipeline for extracting, transforming, and loading Steam application data into MongoDB for analysis and research.
+A comprehensive data pipeline for extracting, transforming, and loading Steam application data into MongoDB for analysis and research, with advanced sentiment analysis capabilities.

 ## Project Overview

 SteamETL is a data engineering project that focuses on scraping and storing data from the Steam platform.
 It collects detailed information about Steam applications (games, software, DLCs) including their metadata and user reviews.
 The collected data is stored in MongoDB, making it suitable for further analysis and research purposes.
+The project now includes PySpark-powered sentiment analysis for deriving insights from user reviews.

 ## Key Features